Troubleshoot Azure Automation State Configuration issues

 Cause

-This error occurs when you try to register a node in a separate subscription from that used by the Automation account.
+This error occurs when you try to register a node in a subscription different from the one used by the Automation account.

 Resolution

-Treat the cross-subscription node as though it's defined for a separate cloud, or on-premises.
+Treat the cross-subscription node as a node defined for a separate cloud or on-premises.
 Register the node by using one of these options for enabling machines:

 - Windows: Physical/virtual Windows machines on-premises, or in a cloud other than Azure/AWS.